kairveeehh/Portfolio-optimisation-using-quantum-computing/README.md

-# Stock Analysis and Portfolio Optimization using Quant Methods
+# Portfolio Optimization using Quant Methods

 it also required some previous infor about monte-carlo-simulation

-This project focused on analyzing stocks and optimizing portfolios using quantitative methods, including classical and quantum approaches.
+This project focused on analyzing stocks and optimizing portfolios using quant computing  methods, including classical and quantum approaches.
 The analysis covered fetching real-time stock data, data processing, visualization, portfolio optimization, and Monte Carlo simulation for stock price forecasting.

 ## Table of Contents